FrankN88/quiz-game/README.md

 The colors used in this project are bright on a light background, to keep a minimalistic and tidy website, as well as keeping the color contrast the highest possible to facilitate the screen readers and make this site accessible to all.
 In addition to that also draw the attention of the user to the main parts.

 The colors chosen are combinations of: xxxxxx.
-Please check out the colour [Colour palette](xxxxxxx.png)
+Please check out the colour Colour palette.
  <details><summary>Colour palette</summary>
     <img src="link to the image">
  </details>